OPENDAP/NASA-tutorials/README.md

 Of course, if you already have an EDL account, use that.

-Either way, Keep your username and password handy, since we'll need to login to the Earthdata Cloud environment to access data in the notebooks.
+Either way, Keep your username and password handy, since we'll need to log in to the Earthdata Cloud environment to access data in the notebooks.

 ### Step 1: Use Binder